libavg/libavg/sphinxdoc/player.rst

             .. deprecated:: 1.5
                 Use :func:`enableMultitouch()` instead.

+        .. py:method:: assumePhysicalScreenDimensions(sizeInMM)

+            Tells the system to assume a size for the physical screen, overriding operating system information.
+The parameter is the size in millimeters as a :py:class:`Point2D`.
+This function affects the values returned by :py:meth:`getPhysicalScreenDimensions` and :py:meth:`getDPI`.
+It is useful for situations in which the OS cannot know the size (e.g. projectors) and when the automatic functions return wrong values (which happens, unfortunately).

         .. py:method:: clearInterval(id) -> bool

             Stops a timeout, an interval or an onFrameHandler from being called.